 A number of charities now offer memorial websites to enable you to fund raise for your nominated charity.
 MuchLoved is itself a charity that allows users to donate to any charity of their choosing.

-Finally, there is now a voluntary code of conduct for memorial websites, The Memorial Code, created by some of the website providers themselves which you can visit by clicking here.
+Finally, there is now a voluntary code of conduct for memorial websites, The Memorial Code, created by some of the website providers themselves.
 We recommend you visit this to check that any site you plan to use meets these minimum standards.

 We gratefully acknowledge the assistance of Jonathan Davies of MuchLoved for providing expert information for this page.